Meeco/docs/guides/presentation-definitions.md

 **Response**

-Updated Presentation Definition Archive status for organisation, `is_archived: true` for archieved definitions, and `is_archived: false` for active or restored.
+The updated presentation definition status will be returned, either:
+* `is_archived: false` - For active or restored presentation definitions
+* `is_archived: true` - For archived presentation definitions

 ## Read Presentation Definition JSON

-Public endpoint that returns the JSON representation of presentation definition, following the [W3C Presentation Exchange 1.0](https://identity.foundation/presentation-exchange/spec/v1.0.0/) specification.
+Public endpoint that returns the JSON representation of a presentation definition, following the [W3C Presentation Exchange 1.0](https://identity.foundation/presentation-exchange/spec/v1.0.0/) specification.

 **Endpoint**